Asian carp: Legislation

-One of the first actions in response to decades of carp entrenchment occurred through the passage of the Water Resources and Development Act of 2007, through which Congress mandated a survey of the impact and prevention of various nuisance species.
+One of the first actions in response to decades of carp entrenchment was the passage of the Water Resources and Development Act of 2007, which mandated a survey of the impacts and prevention of various nuisance species.
 This policy, declared the Great Lakes and Mississippi River Interbasin Survey (GLMRIS), would be overseen by the Secretary of the Army and U.S. Army Corps of Civil Engineers (USACE) to form initial insight to the risk of invasive organisms throughout regional waters.
 The foundational understanding gleamed by the survey was further expanded in the Stop Asian Carp Act of 2011, requiring the Secretary of the Army to study the feasibility of the hydrological separation within the Great Lakes and Mississippi River basins.
 30 days were provided per the act for the Secretary of the Army to begin a study, researching techniques to inhibit carp spread by flooding, wastewater and storm water infrastructure, waterway safety operations, and barge and recreational traffic.

 In 2012, the U.S. Senate and House introduced new bills expediting some items of the Stop Asian Carp Act of 2011, aimed at enhancing resistance to Asian carp spread into the Great Lakes.
 The legislation provides direction to the U.S. Army Corps of Engineers to complete their study within 18 months on how to separate the Great Lakes from the Mississippi watersheds.